ChengF-Lab/deepDR/README.md

 ### Requirements
 deepDR is tested to work under Python 3.6
 The required dependencies for deepDR  are Keras, PyTorch, TensorFlow, numpy, scipy, and scikit-learn.

+0. Install miniconda3.
+1. Clone the repository and `cd` into it.
+2. Run `conda env create -f environment.yml && conda activate deepdr`.